-Trumpeter Swans- (1st-3rd) Students will participate in a discussion of the life history of trumpeter swans and the history of their populations in North America, and Iowa in particular.
+Trumpeter Swans- (1st-3rd) Students will participate in a discussion of the life history of trumpeter swans and North America, and Iowa in particular.
 January- optional field trip to Atlantic Schildberg Rec.
 Area to see the swans.
-Iowa CORE: Science, Life Science LS4.D: Biodiversity and Humans Classifying Animals- (2-3) Introduction to the animal classification system.
-Discussion includes mammals, birds, reptiles, amphibian, insects and fish.
-Recycle Magic!- (2-3) After learning facts about deforestation, we will make our very own recycled paper!
+Iowa CORE: Science, Life Science Classifying Animals- (2-3) Introduction to the animal classification system.
+Discussion amphibian, insects and fish. our very own recycled paper!
 Iowa Core: Science, Science as Inquiry, Life Science 3rd -5th Grade Animals Need Food, Water, Shelter and Space (3-5)- During this activity we will define a habitat, predator, prey, and the basic needs of animals.
 We will follow the discussion with an outdoor (or gym) activity that will allow your students to become animals in search of food and safety in the game of Oh Deer.
 Will all of the students survive?
 Why or why not?
 4-LS1-1.
 Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.
-LS2.A Interdependent Relationships in Ecosystems

-The food of almost any kind of animal can be traced back to plants.
-Organisms are related in food webs in which some animals eat plants for food and other animals eat the animals that eat plants.
+LS2.A Interdependent Relationships in Ecosystems The food of almost any kind of animal can be traced back to plants.
+Organisms are related in food webs leaves to identify the tree species, in which some animals eat plants for food and other animals eat the animals that eat plants.
 Some organisms, such as fungi and bacteria, break down dead organisms (both plants or plants parts and animals) and therefore operate as "decomposers."
 Decomposition eventually restores (recycles) some materials back to the soil.
 Organisms can survive only in environments in which their particular needs are met.
 A healthy ecosystem is one in which multiple species of different types are each able to meet their needs in a relatively stable web of life.
 Newly introduced species can damage the balance of an ecosystem.
-(5-LS2-1) Oh Deer- ESS2.E: Biogeology LS1.C: Organization for Matter and Energy Flow in Organisms LS2.C Ecosystem Dynamics, Functioning, and Resilience When the environment changes in ways that affect a place's physical characteristics, temperature, or availability of resources, some organisms survive and reproduce, others move to new locations, yet others move into the transformed environment, and some die. (secondary to 3-LS4-4) Iowa CORE: Science, life science Essential Concept and/or Skill: Understand and apply knowledge of organisms and their environments, including: • Structures, characteristics, and adaptations of organisms that allow them to function and survive within their habitats. - How individual organisms are influenced by internal and external factors. - The relationships among living and non-living factors in terrestrial and aquatic ecosystems.
+(5-LS2-1) Oh Deer- LS2.C Ecosystem Dynamics, Functioning, and Resilience When the environment changes in ways that affect a place's physical characteristics, temperature, or availability of resources, some organisms survive and reproduce, others move to new locations, yet others move into the transformed environment, and some die. (secondary to 3-LS4-4) Iowa CORE: Science, life science Essential Concept and/or Skill: Understand and apply knowledge of organisms and their environments, including: - Structures, characteristics, and adaptations of organisms that allow them to function and survive within their habitats. - How individual organisms are influenced by internal and external factors. - The relationships among living and non-living factors in terrestrial and aquatic ecosystems.
+Grady's Garden- (3) Students will perform a melodrama called Grady's Garden.
+In Grady's Garden, "bad" insects and animals destroy garden plants, while "hero" insects and animals help the plants.
+Other roles in the play include flowers, Grady the Gardener and the producer.
+The whole class will feel important as they actively learn about the relationships between plants and animals.